amankumar100/How-to-use/Github Desktop.md

 ![4](https://github.com/user-attachments/assets/6aa226bf-af7a-48c9-b955-2f1aaa2d9f37)

-### Step 13: Now open Github desktop, you will see some changes. on the bottom left, there is a description bar. fill it(optional) like I am creating fibonacci series, so i filled it as "create Fibonacci.py" and in description i mentioned "shows Fibonacci series based on user input."
-Now click on commit changes.
+### Step 13: Now open Github desktop, you will see some changes. on the bottom left, there is a description bar.
+Fill it(optional) like I am creating fibonacci series, so i filled it as "create Fibonacci.py" and in description i mentioned "shows Fibonacci series based on user input."
+Now click on commit.

 ![5](https://github.com/user-attachments/assets/3460c578-11db-46f6-ae3e-936195a30679)